 There I sat in my car, in front of the local school district’s human resources office, fingers nervously drumming the steering wheel and eyes anxiously watching the clock for the perfect moment to walk in for my 2 p.m. interview.
-It was the spring of my senior year, and my brain was racing through all the tips my professors and mentors had shared for my very first teaching interview.
+It was the spring of my senior year, and my brain was racing through all the interview tips my professors and mentors had shared for my very first teaching interview.

 Resume copies and teaching portfolio?
 Check.
 Freshly pressed shirt and manicured nails?
 Check.
-I took a quick glance in the rear-view mirror to check for “bats in the cave”–sage advice from my high school Spanish teacher.
+I took a quick glance in the rear-view mirror to check for “bats in the cave”– sage advice from my high school Spanish teacher.

 Thankfully, the interview went far better than I could have ever expected.
-This soon-to-be college graduate landed her first teaching job at a wonderful school teaching third grade–a position I enjoyed for several years before moving out of the state.
-Once I relocated, I found myself thrown back into the interview process all over again, and in doing so, learned many new lessons along the way.
+This soon-to-be college graduate landed her first teaching job at a wonderful school teaching third grade – a position I enjoyed for several years before moving out of the state.
+Once I relocated, I found myself thrown back into the interview process all over again and, in doing so, learned many new lessons along the way.

-Let Your Passion Shine
+Let Your Passion Shine During the Teaching Interview

 Before my first interview, I was advised to steer away from any answers implying that I wanted to teach simply “because I love kids."
 While you should lead with your abilities as an educator, don’t let this scare you away from expressing the passion you feel for teaching.
 Teaching is a challenging profession, and principals want to hire teachers whose heart for the job will help carry them through those tough times.

-Focus on Specifics
+Focus on Specific, Real-Life Answers

 As a new grad, I had spent the past four years devouring the newest educational research and buzzwords.
 In reality, however, my ability to drop “differentiation” and “inquiry-based learning” in an interview wasn’t what got me the job.
 Specific, relevant, and real-life answers to interview questions are more impressive to administrators than the amount of pedagogical theory you can spew.